markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ## Introduction

 Development of Run Buddy version 2.0 is now in full swing!
-In Lesson 1, we took a peek at what the client wants to see in this version, but then we switched gears to establish a Git workflow so we can make updates without affecting the live website.
+In Lesson 1, we took a peek at what the client wants to see in this version.
+Then we switched gears to establish a Git workflow so we can make updates without affecting the live website.

 Let's take a minute to remind ourselves what the current page looks like:

 ![Current Run Buddy page design](assets/lesson-2/101-old-layout.jpg)

-In this lesson, we'll tackle one of the more important requests Run Buddy has for us: displaying the page's content in a more impactful way.
-To do this, we'll restyle the content to make better use of the page's horizontal space.
+In this lesson, we'll restyle the content to make better use of the page's horizontal space.
 This will also prepare the site for another important feature: mobile-responsiveness.

-To do this, we'll have help from a relatively new CSS technology called **flexbox**.
+To do this, we'll use a relatively new CSS technology called **flexbox**.

 ## Preview